Chemical Engineering (ChE)

 This course emphasizes the need for technical professionals to develop personal integrity and moral character in order to benefit society.
 Students will develop an appreciation for the global context of their decisions, the ability to make sound ethical decisions, and communicate their ideas effectively.
 This course also explores the impact of engineering and applied science on society.
 S.

 A practical work experience with an employer closely associated with the student's academic area.
 Arranged by mutual agreement among student, department and employer.
-Repeatable to 24 credits.
-Prerequisite: Admission to the chemical engineering degree program.
+Prerequisite: Sophomore standing in the chemical engineering degree program; Cumulative GPA of 2.0 or higher.
+Repeatable to 12 credits.
+S/U grading.
 F,S,SS.

 CHE 404.
 Air Emissions: Regulation and Control.
 3 Credits.